superasymmetry/Hackprinceton-Shapeup/README.md

 **Prompt-based 3D haircut simulator.** Scan your face, describe a style, and preview it on a photorealistic 3D model of your own head — before you sit down in the barber's chair.

-Built at HackPrinceton 2024 by repurposing three computer vision research pipelines and hacking together a near-zero-GPU rendering system.

 ---

 ## How It Works